 Try this KS3 Science quiz on reactions of metals.
 Metals form a reactivity series which can be used to predict their reactions.
 The most reactive metals, such as lithium, potassium and sodium, are all metals which react with cold water.
 Many metals that you meet in school will react with dilute acids.
 When they do, they release bubbles of hydrogen gas and form a metal salt.
 The least reactive metals, like gold and platinum, don't react with water or dilute acids at all.
 This makes them very useful in situations where corrosion could be a problem e.g. jewellery and electrical contacts in computers.

 Metals that are higher in the reactivity series will displace metals that are lower in the series from their compounds.
-Iron is more reactive than copper so if you put an iron nail into a solution of a copper compound like copper sulphate, the iron and copper swap places.
-Iron and copper sulphate become copper and iron sulphate.
+Iron is more reactive than copper so if you put an iron nail into a solution of a copper compound like copper sulfate, the iron and copper swap places.
+Iron and copper sulfate become copper and iron sulfate.
 Metal carbonates also react with acids.
 In this case, the position of the metal in the reactivity series doesn't matter, carbonates of metals lower down react exactly the same as carbonates of more reactive metals.